alexfakhri/Boris-Bikes/README.md

 ## Spec:

 A simple system for managing Boris Bikes in London.
 It will:
-* Should provide functionality for a number of docking stations and bikes.
+* Provide functionality for a number of docking stations and bikes.
 * Allow you to rent bikes and return them.
 * Maintain a record of bikes unavailable to rent if broken and available bikes.
 * Track bikes through a docking station, garage and van, and repair bikes where needed.